History of the Jews in Brazil: 20th century antisemitism

 Heightened antisemitism in Brazil in the 1900s reached its peak during 1933–1945 with the ascent of Nazism in Germany.
 Brazil blocked its doors to an influx of Jewish refugees from Europe during the Holocaust.
 Research by Brazil's Virtual Archives on Holocaust and Antisemitism Institute (Arqshoah) has uncovered that between 1937 and 1950 more than 16,000 visas were issued to European Jews attempting to escape the Nazis were denied by the governments of presidents Getúlio Vargas and Eurico Gaspar Dutra.

+In 2025, the CONIB recorded 989 antisemitic incidents in Brazil, a 149 % increase compared with 2022.
+Incidents include both in-person attacks and online antisemitism, with the highest number of incidents recorded in the state of São Paulo.

 Attitude towards antisemitism

 Brazil strictly condemns antisemitism, and such an act is an explicit violation of the law.
-According to the Brazilian penal code, it is illegal to write, edit, publish, or sell literature that promotes anti-Semitism or racism.
+According to the Brazilian penal code, it is illegal to write, edit, publish, or sell literature that promotes antisemitism or racism.
 The law provides penalties of up to five years in prison for crimes of racism or religious intolerance and enables courts to fine or imprison for two to five years anyone who displays, distributes, or broadcasts antisemitic or racist material.